efugleberg/node-db-challenge/README.md

 1. What do we need in order to have a _many to many_ relationship between two tables.
 >>> Need to have a parent row in one table that contains several child rows in another table and vice versa.
+>>> In order to join to two tables together, a third is needed.

 ## Project Set Up